cfengine/documentation/README.md

 The content in `text` is then rendered as standard markdown, and can span multiple lines and paragraphs.

+    @ignore

+The generator will completely ignore this body or bundle; no documentation will be emitted.

 #### Documenting CFEngine Syntax Elements